hamzaseif13/sps-api/README.md

 # SPS Smart Parking System

 SPS stands for Smart Parking System, Mobile application and admin dashboard (web), Mobile application Where drivers can discover nearby zones and book available barking spaces, Officers are assigned schedules and can report barking violations, Web application Admins manage the state of the application such as zone info, officers schedules, and get an overview about the application's state.
+This is our graduation project.

 <strong style="text-decoration:underline;">*This repositroy is for the backend (API)*.</strong>